-While the COVID-19 pandemic did not significantly impact our business or results of operations during the year ended December 31, 2022, the extent to which the COVID-19 pandemic or any other public health emergency impacts our business, our corporate development objectives, results of operations and financial condition in future periods will depend on developments that are uncertain.
-Disruptions to the global economy and supply chain, disruption of global healthcare systems, and other significant impacts of the COVID-19 pandemic or other health emergencies could have a material adverse effect on our business, financial condition, results of operations and growth prospects.
+Disruptions to the global economy and supply chain, disruption of global healthcare systems, and other significant impacts of the COVID-19 pandemic could have a material adverse effect on our business, financial condition, results of operations and growth prospects.

-For a more detailed discussion of risks related to COVID-19 and other health emergencies, please see Part II, Item 1A, Risk factors-General risk factors, in this Annual Report on Form 10-K.
+While the COVID-19 pandemic did not significantly impact our business or results of operations during the year ended December 31, 2021, the length and extent of the pandemic, its consequences, and containment efforts will determine its future impact on our operations and financial condition.
+For a more detailed discussion of risks related to COVID-19, please see Part II, Item 1A, Risk factors-General risk factors, in this Annual Report on Form 10-K.